abhishek1235/archetypes/backbase-targeting-archetype/README.md

     <pre>
     $ mvn tomcat7:run-war
     </pre>
 Note that both Jetty and Tomcat use the 8084 port by default.
-In case you need to choose a different port since you maybe already have another process runing on port 8084, make necessary changes in jetty and tomcat plugins within POM file before you run Targeting.
+In case you need to choose a different port since you maybe already have another process running on port 8084, make necessary changes in jetty and tomcat plugins within POM file before you run Targeting.
 5. Test Targeting by opening the Targeting contexts in a browser: http://localhost:8084/targeting-webapp/contexts (pay attention to the port number).
-6. In order to integrate Targeting with your Backbase Portal that is running in its own standalone process, make sure to configure Portal’s Targeting Proxy within backbase.properties as it is explained in [Proxy Configuration](https://my.backbase.com/doc-center/manuals/portal/inst_inst_configfiles.html#inst_inst_proxyconfig).
+6. In order to integrate Targeting with your Backbase Portal that is running in its own standalone process, make sure to configure Portal’s Targeting Proxy within backbase.properties as it is explained in [Proxy Configuration](https://my.backbase.com/resources/documentation/portal/inst_conf.html#inst_conf_prox).

 ##Anatomy
 **project**